 Never give away your private key

-Private keys are your’s only.
+Private keys are for your eyes only.
 Do not share them with anyone and do not ask for somebody else to make transactions for you.
 Ignore all proposals or requests that involve you sharing your private key to a third party or person.

 Keep a separate wallet for day-to-day transactions

 If you need to make small daily transactions, a good practice is to create a separate wallet that you can top up when necessary.
-There is no limit to how many Bitcoin addresses or wallets can be created.
+There is no limit to how many Bitcoin addresses or wallets you can create.

-Sorting your transactions and keeping the most important ones separately, will improve the safety of your whole portfolio.
+Sorting your transactions and keeping the most important ones separate will improve the safety of your whole portfolio.

 Use two-factor authentication for online wallets

-Most online wallets have a two-factor authentication and you should always use it.
-It is a simple but effective security measure.
+Most online wallets have two-factor authentication, and you should always use it.
+It’s a simple but effective security measure.